 Green tea: Polyphones in it stop bacterial infections in the mouth and reduce bad breath.

 Dill (suva): Chlorophyll, an active compound used in treating dental problems and bad breath, is plentiful in it.
 Chew on dried and roasted dill seeds after meals or prepare tea with dry crushed seeds.

 Cinnamon: A small piece of this spice contains volatile oils that help battle a smelly mouth.
-A tiny piece of this bark chewed after meals destroys mouth bacteria and refreshes your breath.
+A tiny piece of this bark chewed after meals destroy mouth bacteria and refresh your breath.

 Betel leaf: It is a common habit in India to chew on a betel leaf after meals.
 This simple practice keeps your mouth fresh, aids digestion and prevents bad breath.